sungnga/react-ecommerce/README.md

 	- Write a function that sends back a response in json format
 	- Don't forget to export
 - Import the above module in routes/user.js file and call the function in router

+### NODE: USER SIGNUP AND SIGNIN
+1. **Create user model and define userSchema, virtual fields, and methods**
+- Create a new folder called models
+- Inside the folder, create a file called user.js
+- In user.js file, define the user schema:
+	- Require mongoose to create the User model and schema: `const mongoose = require('mongoose')`
+	- Require crypto to encrypt the password: `const crypto = require('crypto')`
+	- Require uuid to generate unique id: `const { v4: uuidv4 } = require('uuid')`
+	- Define the user schema
+	- Create userSchema virtual fields and methods that encrypts the password with uuid
+	- Export the module: `module.exports = mongoose.model('User', userSchema)`